Best Ski Goggles of 2021

 A high-functioning contender also needs to have a decent level of durability.
-After spending your hard-earned money on fancy new goggles, imagine them falling apart…not particularly ideal.
-Long-term durability is difficult to evaluate, but we can look for obvious weak spots, like scratched lenses or loss of strap elasticity.
+After spending your hard-earned money on fancy new goggles, imagine them falling apart.
+Long-term durability is challenging to evaluate, but we can look for distinct weak spots, like scratched lenses or strap elasticity loss.
 A reliable pair of ski goggles need to be able to stand up to repeated use and abuse in all weather conditions and environments.

 After months of extensive and sometimes abusive testing, we inspected all of our test subjects, checking the lenses, straps, and padding for signs of wear or damage that may have happened on the way.
 A durability standout is the Zeal Portal RLS with its stout construction, although all of our test goggles fared surprisingly well and showed almost no wear even at the end of our testing.
-One particularly aggressive header while wearing the Julbo Aerospace did result in a scratched lens, but we attribute this damage to user-error more than a poor quality product.
+One particularly aggressive crash while wearing the Julbo Aerospace did result in a scratched lens, but we attribute this damage to user error more than an inferior quality product.

 Goggle style is a subjective criterion and a matter of personal taste.
 It's also constantly changing.
 We get a good chuckle looking at photos of goggles we tested only five years ago — most of them already look entirely outdated.
 While we can objectively check things like breathability and ease of changing lenses, as of today, there is no test for style.
 Some of our test goggles had a more classic look, like the Smith Squad and the Giro Blok, while others had a more modern or even futuristic appearance like the Zeal Portal RLS.

 In the world of snow sports like skiing and snowboarding, equipment costs can quickly add up to a small fortune.
-A good ski goggle can dramatically improve a skier's or rider's experience, performance, and even the fun factor, for a relatively low cost.
-A performance snow goggle with good fit, comfort, breathability, optical quality and durability can increase safety and enjoyment while playing or working in the snow.
+A good ski goggle can dramatically improve a skier's or rider's experience, performance, fun factor, and even safety for a relatively low cost.
+A performance snow goggle with excellent fit, comfort, breathability, optical quality, and durability can increase your enjoyment, whether you play or work in the snow.

 — Jeremy Benson and Jason Cronk